Evacuations lifted for Georgia coast as Hurricane Dorian moves away

-BRUNSWICK, Ga. - Georgia residents who live east of Interstate 95 got the green light to return home Thursday morning when Gov. Brian Kemp lifted the evacuation order he put in place Monday.
+BRUNSWICK, Ga. – Georgia residents who live east of Interstate 95 can return home Thursday.
+Gov. Brian Kemp has lifted the evacuation order he put in place Monday.
 He also announced Tuesday morning that the Sidney Lanier Bridge was inspected and has reopened Thursday morning as Hurricane Dorian has moved on to threaten the Carolinas.

-More than 540,000 people who live on the state's 100-mile coast, including those living east of Interstate 95 in Camden, Glynn, Chatham, Bryan, Liberty and McIntosh counties, were ordered out.
+More than 540,000 people who live on the state's 100-mile coast, including everybody east of Interstate 95 in Camden, Glynn, Chatham, Bryan, Liberty and McIntosh counties, were ordered out.
 That included the cities of Brunswick and St. Marys and all the barrier islands.

 Dark Entry Creek Bridge, on Georgia Highway 40 in St. Marys between the Shadowlawn subdivision and Winn-Dixie, also reopened Thursday morning.

 The states of emergency for Glynn and Camden counties have also been canceled.

 Assessment teams were being deployed to determine the damage in Glynn County and will repair any problems as rapidly as possible.
 Please be aware of your surroundings.
 Residents were urged not to touch fallen power lines as they can be extremely dangerous.

 "Hurricane Dorian is headed for Georgia’s coastline," Kemp said.
 "The cone of the storm continues to encompass our coast.
 As you know, this trajectory has changed several times and it remains to be uncertain, so we are continuing to watch it very closely.
 However, we’ve got to take action now to mitigate harm and assure the safety of our citizens as well as the visitors we have coming."

 The Sidney Lanier Bridge in Brunswick shut down at 8 p.m.
 Tuesday due to expected tropical storm-force winds.